david-andrew/dewy-lang/resources/discussion_points.md

 ```

 ## How does multidimensional indexing work?
-[DONE: each dimension access is separated by spaces.
-Also ranges may not contain any spaces]
+[DONE: each dimension access is separated by spaces as in regular arrays.
+Parsing precedence will determine what attaches to .. and user's can use ()/[] to disambiguate]
 e.g. if you have this 3D array, how can you index each dimension with a range?
 ```
 my_tensor = [